jcaillon/valet/tests.d/lib-command/results.approved.md

 ok, --option1 is interpreted as the value for --this-is-option2

-❯ `command::parseFunctionArguments selfMock2 --this-is-option2 --option1 arg more1`
+❯ `command_parseFunctionArguments selfMock2 --this-is-option2 --option1 arg more1`

 Returned variables: